How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Example search analysis private:

-1. Canon AE-1: body only, without lens: not for us
+- Canon AE-1: body only, no lens: not for us

-2. not a camera at all, but only a special back: not for us
+- not a camera at all, just a special back: not for us

 Check offer description, photos, and reviews

-Especially the second review scares me off here because the seller apparently sold the same offer once before and then didn't want to send it.
+Especially the second review scares me off here because the seller apparently sold the same offer once before and then didn’t want to ship it.
 So we keep looking.

 So I scroll further down and find the following offer for 85€:

-On the right in the photo, I see the 50 mm f/1.8 lens I'm looking for.
-There's also a zoom lens.
+On the right in the photo, I see the 50 mm f/1.8 lens I’m looking for.
+There is also a zoom lens.
 The price fits.
 The only downside is that the seller has only 3 reviews.
 In doubt, I check the reviews and the item description again:

-The seller name “wilhol_0” suggests that the user didn't choose the name themselves.
+The seller name “wilhol_0” suggests that the user did not choose the name themselves.
 Ebay often assigns usernames based on first and last names.
 So the seller could be Wilfried Hofmann or similar.
-Probably an older gentleman who wants to sell his old photo equipment and isn't very active on the internet.
-The item description only says “Also a flash unit from Cullmann (30T-DS) and a shoulder bag.”
-In my experience, scammers don't write like that.
+Probably an older gentleman who wants to sell his old photo equipment and is not very active on the internet.
+The item description only says “Also includes a flash unit from Cullmann (30T-DS) and a shoulder bag.”
+In my experience, scammers don’t write like that.
 The three positive reviews also sound good.
-You could safely go for it here and the price is fair.
+You could safely buy here and the price is fair.

-If I want to push the price down further, I might have to be patient and keep an eye out for auction offers.
+If I want to push the price down further, I may have to be patient and keep an eye out for auction offers.

 Win the right camera by auction (at the best price)